Eliza Sharples: Early life

-Sharples was born in 1803 in Bolton, Lancashire, daughter of Ann and Richard Sharples, a prosperous manufacturer of counterpanes.
+Sharples was born in 1803 in Bolton, Lancashire to Ann and Richard Sharples, a prosperous manufacturer of counterpanes.
 Her family were Wesleyan Methodists and her upbringing, both at home and at boarding school, instilled her with strong religious commitment.

 She attended boarding school until she was twenty years old, after which she remained at home, sewing and reading.
 The sudden deaths of her father, brother and sister, and the failure of prayer to save their lives, caused Sharples to question her faith, resulting in a radical change in her life.

 In 1829, while visiting a friend in Liverpool, Sharples had eavesdropped on a discussion between her friend's father and Richard Carlile.
 In spite of Carlile's reputation as a dangerous atheist and political radical Sharples thought he was mild-mannered and handsome.
 About a year later she discovered a copy of Carlile's newspaper The Republican in a cousin's library and became interested enough to track down more of his works in a local radical bookshop.
 Carlile's writings transformed Sharples' beliefs and led to what she later described as a "new birth…unto righteousness".
 In December 1831 she began to correspond with Carlile, who by now had been imprisoned for seditious libel, and in January 1832 she travelled to London to visit him in Giltspur Street Compter.